WordPress Website Maintenance

 “I’m worried about downtime during maintenance.”

-Most professional services will schedule maintenance during off-peak hours to minimize any disruption to your site’s availability and will work efficiently to ensure that any necessary downtime is as short as possible to keep your site accessible to visitors.
+Most professional services will schedule maintenance during off-peak hours to minimize disruptions in your site’s availability.
+They will work efficiently to ensure that any necessary downtime is as short as possible to keep your site accessible to visitors.

 “I don’t understand the technical details.”